CONPROSYS/LINUX-SDK_driver/Readme.md

 ## Change logs
-* Ver.1.4.0.0
+* Ver.1.4.1.0
-    * cpsaio Ver.1.1.0.1 -> 1.2.0
+    * cpsaio Ver.1.2.0 -> 1.2.1
-        * This driver addes the Sampling Data with Analog Input Modules.
+        * This driver addes the usual stop command with Analog Input Modules.
 * Ver.1.4.0.0
     * cpsaio Ver.1.1.0.1 -> 1.2.0
         * This driver addes the Sampling Data with Analog Input Modules.